 Red5 is a powerful flash-based streaming application suitable for dedicated server hosting.
 Some use Red5 along with Open Broadcaster Software (OBS), or the Stream Labs fork, a popular free desktop application for customizing audio/video (AV) streams with effects before broadcasting.
 OBS can be used to send customized streams to other streaming sites to compensate for lacking features within those websites.
 OBS can also be installed on dedicated servers with a graphics processing unit (GPU).

-Unfortunately, our dedicated servers do not include a GPU.
+Unfortunately, InMotion Hosting dedicated servers do not include a GPU.

 Organizations use project management (PM) methodologies and applications to better track progress, deadlines, assignees, and statuses for tasks.
 Certified Project Management Professionals (PMP) will know about Work Breakdown Structures (WBS) and Gannt charts, commonly used with the waterfall methodology but compatible with agile work.
 But Gannt charts can be time consuming to implement correctly and hard to follow.